The first stable homotopy groups of motivic spheres: Introduction

 \subsection{Background and motivation}

-We present a systematic approach to computing stable homotopies between motivic spheres.
+We present a systematic approach to computing stable homotopy classes of maps between motivic spheres.
 These invariants are the universal ones for smooth varieties subject to $\mathbf{A}^{1}$-invariance in the sense of motivic homotopy theory \cite{MorelICM2006}, \cite{VoevodskyICM1998}.
 The idea of studying universal invariants is at the heart of the philosophy behind the theory of motives (motivic homotopy theory can be viewed as a non-abelian generalization).
-Decades of research in algebraic topology have lead to beautiful mathematical structures unearthing the notoriously difficult problem of classifying maps between spheres up to homotopy, see e.g., \cite{HopkinsICM2002}.
+Decades of research in algebraic topology have lead to beautiful mathematical structures related to the notoriously difficult problem of classifying maps between spheres up to homotopy, see e.g., \cite{HopkinsICM2002}.
 Our approach to the corresponding algebro-geometric problem employs the slice spectral sequence.
 The formalism of this approach is remarkably convenient.
-It allows us to read off differentials using the action of the motivic Steenrod algebra on motivic cohomology groups \cite{hko.positivecharacteristic}, \cite{Voevodsky.reduced}.
+It allows us to calculate differentials using the action of the motivic Steenrod algebra on motivic cohomology groups \cite{hko.positivecharacteristic}, \cite{Voevodsky.reduced}.
 Our focus in this paper is not just restricted to specific computations, but also the context we lay out to formulate and carry them out.
 There is still much to be done in this program, and many more questions could be answered by pressing these computations further.